autocrypt/autocrypt/doc/level1.rst

 ``Autocrypt`` headers, there MUST either be a corresponding ``Autocrypt-Auth`` header for each, or none at all.

-While parsing an incoming message, a MUA SHOULD consider ``Autocrypt-Auth`` headers in the body.
+While parsing an incoming unencrypted message, a MUA SHOULD consider ``Autocrypt-Auth`` headers in the body.
 If any such header exists, an ``Autocrypt`` header that does not have a corresponding auth header MUST be considered invalid.